HTC Vive Review

 The Vive isn't a great value, offering a premium performance at a premium price.

-The Vive is the undisputed champion of our test and is the best bet for someone who wants the top VR experience on the market today.
-It is a decently pricey setup that needs a powerful and expensive PC to run properly, but delivered an unmatched performance when it came to providing visually immersive and interactive VR experiences.
+The Vive is a decently pricey setup that needs a powerful and expensive PC to run properly, but delivered an unmatched performance when it came to providing visually immersive and interactive VR experiences.